datagrok/subcommander/README.md

 causes `git` to invoke `git-push`.
 This establishes a kind of "namespace" for executables.

-Git also performs *context discovery* for its subcommands.
-Whenever git is invoked, the first thing it does is identify what git repository you intend for it to work with, by checking environment variables and walking up the directory tree.
-Subcommander apes this as well, allowing your disparate tools to have an easy way to determine the location of the root directory of the current context/project/checkout/virtualenv you are working with.

-Subcommander attempts to provide a simple convention-based way to encapsulate these patterns, so you can get your piles of disparate scripts organized.
-It intends to be **language agnostic**: all sub-commands and context files may be implemented in any number of languages.
+Subcommander attempts to provide a simple convention-based way to encapsulate this pattern, so you can get your piles of disparate scripts organized.
+It intends to be **language agnostic**: all sub-commands may be implemented in any number of languages.
 Subcommander itself happens to be implemented in Python, but this should make no difference to the user.
 The author plans to re-implement the same functionality in C.

 ## Install